Stuck at stakeholder engagement? Try an Agile approach.

 - Why is being undertaken: the business purpose of the project.

 - Who will be engaged: a list of project participants and involved stakeholders.

-- When will it start and end: target start / end dates, and timeline of partial releases.
+- When it will start and end: target start/end dates and timeline of partial releases.

 Please note: if we accept / assume that the scope is not absolutely fixed, and that some project parts might even be unknown at the beginning, then there is no need to fully specify the scope.